souravkh/VideoToGifConverter/README.md

 # 🎥 Video to GIF Converter
 A simple WPF application that converts MP4 videos to GIF format.
 Built with the MVVM pattern, leveraging the **Microsoft Community Toolkit** for clean and maintainable code.
-Designed for reusability with modular components, custom styles, Linq and dynamic UI interactions.
+Designed for reusability with modular components, custom styles, Linq, dynamic UI interactions,and robust testing using Test-Driven Development (TDD) using NUnit.

 ## 🚀 Features
 - ✅ **MP4 to GIF Conversion**